Affirm strategy & business model

 Our superior technology, best-in-class risk management and capital markets expertise, and alignment with consumers has helped Affirm become the partner of choice in the industry.
 With Affirm’s strong unit economics, we believe that we are well-positioned to generate significant cash flow at scale.

-- We generally earn revenue from merchants when we help them facilitate a transaction.
-This is commonly referred to as our merchant discount rate.
+- Affirm generally earns revenue from merchants when we help them facilitate a transaction and/or direct a consumer to a merchant.
+These are commonly referred to as our merchant discount rate and affiliate network revenue.

-- Affirm generates revenue through the simple interest-bearing loans we facilitate on our platform.
-The revenue from these transactions are recognized over the life of the loan.
+- We generate revenue through the simple interest-bearing transactions we facilitate on our platform.

-- We earn interchange fees when consumers use our virtual card over established card networks.
+- Affirm earns interchange fees when consumers use Affirm's card products over established card networks.

-- Lastly, we make money by providing loan services on behalf of third-party investors that have purchased consumer loans from us.
-Affirm never sells the servicing rights to outstanding consumer balances.
+- We make money by servicing loans on behalf of third-party investors that have purchased consumer loans from us.

 - Superior technology: Affirm’s technology offers merchants superior scalability, reliability and ease of integration and can provide consumers with customizable payment options within seconds.

-- Ability to address a wider range of transactions: Affirm’s terms range from six weeks to five years, and we support purchases as low as $50 up to $17,500.
-Many buy now, pay later offerings only allow consumers the ability to pay in biweekly installments over six to eight weeks.
+- Ability to address a wider range of transactions: Affirm primarily offers loan products ranging from two weeks to five years, and we provide credit for purchases as low as $35 and up to $30,000.
+Additionally, we offer the ability to Pay Now for some transactions, particularly with our Affirm Card debit card product.
 Our ability to address a wider range of transactions is a key reason why merchants and consumers choose Affirm.

 - Product breadth fueled by sophisticated and durable funding model: Affirm maintains diverse funding sources with a wide range of capital partners and market-based programs, which provide flexible and consistent access to capital to fund the business.
 This enables Affirm to efficiently support consumers and merchants with its access to deep pools of committed capital through warehouse facilities, forward flow arrangements and multiple securitization programs.